Rare White Hummingbirds Dazzle Birdwatchers

 Birders captured spectacular photos of albino and leucistic white hummingbirds.
 Learn how to tell the difference between these rare conditions.

 White Leucistic Hummingbird

 “A leucistic Anna’s hummingbird visited the Australian Garden at the University of California, Santa Cruz Arboretum, a public garden about 60 miles from my home,” says Sally Rae Kimmel of Lafayette, California.
 “I love hummingbirds, so I had to drive there to see this rare bird for myself.”
-While the bird’s feathers are almost pure white, it is not an albino hummingbird.
+While the hummingbird’s feathers are almost pure white, it is not an albino hummingbird.
 Psst—this is the difference between albino and leucistic birds.

 “I’d heard that seeing it was hit or miss, but I got extremely lucky,” Kimmel says.
 “The bird streaked across the sky like a white bullet, then hovered over the blossoms in front of me.
 Wow!”

 As my heart raced, I took as many photos as I could until it sped off as fast as it had flown in!
 I’ve been back at the arboretum to look for it many times since that day.
 Sometimes I’ve seen it and sometimes I haven’t.
 But each time I do, I’m still in awe at the sight.
 And I’m grateful that it graced me with its presence.”

 In 2017, birders reported a second white hummingbird in the area, reported to be an Allen’s hummingbird.
 Birders flocked by the dozens to see and photograph these rare tiny fliers.

 White Albino Hummingbird

 David Jones of Muskogee, Oklahoma, shared this photo of an albino hummingbird that came to visit his feeder.
 He asked, “How rare are birds like this?”